 - electing a committee

-- have council tenants living in the area of benefit
+- having council tenants who live in the area of benefit

 Support for Resident and Community Associations